damoncaliber/Walmart-Sales-Analysis-Forecasting/README.md

 | Unemployment | Float | Unemployment rate for the corresponding region |

-### Data Preparation Steps
+#### Data Preparation Steps

-Missing Value Treatment: Checked and handled missing values using appropriate imputation methods where necessary.
+Checking for missing/null values and duplicates in the dataset for data integrity.

 Data Type Conversion: Converted Date column to datetime format for accurate time-series indexing.

 Outlier Detection & Visualization: Identified outliers using boxplots and the Interquartile Range (IQR) method to ensure robust statistical analysis.

-Duplicate Removal: Verified data integrity by removing duplicate records.

 Feature Formatting: Ensured consistent column naming, date sorting, and numerical scaling for modeling.